Learning in Stackelberg Games with Non-myopic Agents: Conclusion

 Our first question regards the optimality and generality of our reduction framework.
 While we primarily considered the feedback-delay information screen to inspire new algorithm design principles, other forms of information screens may be also effective for learning in the presence of non-myopic agents.
 Examples of such screens may include using random delays, delays that involve non-monotone release of information, or differentially private information screens.
 Are these information screens inherently different in the power they provide algorithms?
 In particular, are there settings for which algorithms that conform to one of these channels outperform those conforming to others?
 Are there universally optimal information screens that achieve optimal regret for a wide range of discount factors across all principal-agent games?

-Second, we ask whether a regret overhead of $T_\gamma \log T$ can be avoided when the discount factor $\gamma$ is unknown.
+Second, we ask whether a regret overhead of $T_\gamma \log T$ can be avoided when the discount factor $\gamma$ is unknown, and whether algorithms which do not maintain confidence sets can be adapted to this setting.
 While our algorithms achieve an additive dependence on $T_\gamma$ for SSGs and demand learning, our extensions to their agnostic analogues have a multiplicative dependence arising from our multi-threading approach (see, e.g., \Cref{thm:multi-threaded-clinch}).
 Is this gap necessary to derive $\gamma$-agnostic algorithms for these settings, or can one achieve an additive dependence with different methods?
+Moreover, the multi-threading approach to $\gamma$-agnostic learning relies heavily on algorithms for known $\gamma$ that maintain shrinking confidence sets (see Remark 5).
+Is there a technique that applies to algorithms beyond this class?
+For adversarial corruptions, this is often achieved via gradient-descent-based algorithms \citep{ZimmertSeldin21,ChenWang22,KrishnamurthyLP21}.

 Our last question concerns non-myopic agent learning beyond repeated game settings.
 Specifically, many repeated interactions with agents do not fit the framework of a repeated game, e.g., our demand learning setting when the principal (the seller) has a limited inventory of items that they may distribute over the $T$ rounds \citep{besbes2009dynamic}.
 Such learning settings can be modeled as bandits with knapsacks \citep{badanidiyuru2018}, in which exploration time is not the only limited resource.
 More broadly, learning in the context of state and repeated interaction is of interest in reinforcement learning.
 In such settings---in which state is carried over between interactions, what principles apply to the design of effective learning algorithm?